 Pregnancy: The body in an exceptional state

-During pregnancy, a woman‘s body has great demands placed on it.
+Pregnancy places great demands on a woman‘s body.
 Up until the birth of the child, the blood volume in the mother increases by 30–40%.
 This is very taxing on the veins.

 Furthermore, the hormones released in the body soften the connective tissue to prepare the body for the changes to come.
 This also has the effect of making the vein walls more elastic and they can lose their tension.

 The growing uterus also presses on the inferior vena cava.
-This is the largest vein in the body, which carries blood from the lower limbs, parts of the pelvis, and from the stomach organs.
-Pressure on this vein impedes the return flow of blood, which increases the risk of spider veins or varicose veins.
+The inferior vena cava is the largest vein in the body and carries blood from the lower limbs, parts of the pelvis and from the abdominal organs.
+Pressure on this vein impedes the return flow of blood from the legs, thereby increasing the risk of spider veins or varicose veins.

-Compression stockings also provide relaxation and relief for heavy and swollen legs.
-They can be worn for the entire duration of the pregnancy, and you can start wearing them from early pregnancy onwards.
+Compression stockings also provide alleviation and relief for heavy and swollen legs.
+They can be worn for the entire duration of the pregnancy and you can start wearing them from early pregnancy onwards.
 This will help you enjoy your pregnancy to the fullest!

-The high-risk groups for a traveller‘s thrombosis include olderor overweight people, people who have already suffered from a thrombosis or embolism, pregnant women, patients with varicose veins or pre-existing venous disorders, and people with an inherited blood clotting defect.
+The high-risk groups for traveller‘s thrombosis include older or overweight people, people with a previous history of thrombosis or embolism, pregnant women, patients with varicose veins or pre-existing vein problems and people with a congenital blood clotting disorder.

 It is advisable for both women and men to wear compression stockings during longer trips to relieve the veins and also prevent the accumulation of fluid.
-A calf-high stocking can be sufficient to provide relief.
-You should also get up and move every now and then during the trip as well as drinking very much.
+A below-knee stocking can be sufficient to provide relief.
+You should also get up and move every now and then during the trip as well as keeping well hydrated.

-The symptoms that can suggest the presence of a venous disorder can be categorized into internally experienced symptoms, and externally visible symptoms.
+The symptoms of a possible venous disorder can be categorised into internally experienced symptoms and externally visible symptoms.
 You can use the signs in the following lists to identify whether you are potentially suffering from a venous disorder.
-If you notice one or more of the following signs of venous insufficiency, please consult a physician.
+If you notice one or more of the following signs of venous insufficiency, please consult a doctor.

-- swelling, in particular in the ankle area and in the feet
+- Swelling, especially in the ankle and foot

 Internally experienced symptoms

-- tugging or sharp pain in the calves
+- Stabbing or dragging pain in the calves

-Compression therapy is an important building block and often the first choice in the treatment of venous disorders.
+Compression therapy is an important component and often the first choice in the treatment of vein problems.
 While compression cannot reverse pre-existing spider veins or varicose veins, it can prevent these conditions from worsening.
 Consistent compression therapy is essential in the more advanced stages of these disorders.

-Compression stockings exert an optimal pressure distribution that gradually decreases from bottom to top.
-This supports the return flow of blood, as the external pressure on the distended vessels reduces the diameter of the veins and improves the efficiency of the muscle-vein pump.
+Compression stockings exert an optimal pressure gradient that gradually decreases from bottom to top.
+This supports the return flow of blood, as the external pressure on the dilated vessels reduces the diameter of the veins and improves the efficiency of the skeletal-muscle pump.
 This helps the valves in the veins to close better, thereby reducing blood stagnation in the legs, or even preventing it entirely if the venous valves are still intact.
 The blood flow to the heart is improved as a result.

 Compression can also support the treatment of severe conditions.
-It can alleviate the symptoms of a thrombosis, and reduce the frequency and severity of chronic venous failure.
+It can alleviate the symptoms of a thrombosis, and reduce the frequency and severity of chronic venous insufficiency.

-If your occupation requires you to stand or sit a lot, compression stockings can have a very beneficial effect on your legs as well as protect them against venous disorders.
+If your occupation requires you to stand or sit a lot, compression stockings can have a very beneficial effect on your legs and also protect them against vein problems.
 They provide noticeable relief to the legs.

-Appearance is also very important, of course.
-Modern compression stockings not only support your legs but also look fantastic and are comfortable to wear – both for women and men!
+An appealing look is of importance too.
+Modern compression stockings not only provide support for your legs, they also look great and are pleasant to wear – for both women and men!

 Sclerotherapy is recommended for gently removing spider veins or small varicose veins.
 This treatment method is considered to be very safe and has few side effects, but it usually requires several sessions.

-A sclerosing agent is injected into the distended vein in a targeted manner.
+A sclerosing agent is injected into the relevant dilated vein.
 This irritates the vein wall and induces an artificial inflammation of the vein, which in turn causes the vein walls to stick together and seal shut.
-The body then eliminates the vein in a matter of weeks leaving no scar.
+The body then breaks down the vein in a matter of weeks leaving no scar.
 As the predisposition to varicose veins still remains, it is necessary to repeat the sclerotherapy treatment every one to two years.

 Further varicose veins may form at a later time, but these are usually less severe than before the operation.

 Did you know?
 Your body is designed to walk 30 km a day.
 How many kilometres do you actually do?
 No one expects you to walk a half marathon every day, of course.
-But even smaller walks can contribute to your health.
+But even smaller walks can make a difference to your health.

-- Forms of exercise that improve your endurance, for example swimming, bike riding, walking or jogging are ideal for strength-ening your muscle pumps.
+Forms of exercise that improve your endurance, for example swimming, cycling, walking or jogging are ideal for strengthening your muscle pumps.
 Your body will thank you for it!

-- Try to avoid folding your legs over one another because this can constrict the veins at the back of the knee, thereby restricting blood circulation.
-Instead, when seated cross your feet only.
+Refrain from crossing your legs as this can constrict the veins at the back of the knee, thereby restricting blood circulation.
+Instead, cross only your feet when sitting.

-- A healthy diet is essential.
-Every excess kilogram puts further strain on your body, in particular your legs and veins.
-Make sure your dietary fibre intake is sufficient, and cut down on sugar and fat.
+A healthy diet is always advisable as every extra pound puts further strain on your body, in particular your legs and veins.
+Make sure your dietary fibre intake is sufficient and cut down on sugar and fat.
 You should ideally also avoid alcohol and nicotine consumption.